 But the best thing was perhaps the price – we only paid 210RMB for all the food we ordered!

 And did I mention the restaurant has squeaky-clean Five-Star-Hotel-style toilets, free shoe-polishing services, and free manicure services?

 This is definitely our favourite restaurant in Shanghai!!

 Free shoe-polishing service!

-After dinner, we took the metro the Nanjing East station on Line 2 (green line) and walked back to our hotel (Waldorf Astoria Shanghai).
+After dinner, we took the metro the Nanjing East station on Line 2 (green line) and walked back to our luxurious hotel, the Waldorf Astoria Shanghai.

 We fell asleep as two satisfied gluttons.

 This article is part of our completely free and fantastic Ultimate Shanghai Travel Guide.
 Why spend days researching when all your holiday information is simply a click away? 🙂

 |3pm||Teatime at “Mr Choi Patisserie” at SML Center|